smartsupp/smartsupp-wordpress-plugin/tags/3.6/README.txt

 == Description ==

 = Same traffic, more sales =
 [Smartsupp](https://www.smartsupp.com/) is your personal shopping assistant.
 It combines live chat and chatbots to save your time and help you turn visitors into loyal customers.
-Smartsupp is one of the most popular products in Europe with 50 000 active European webshops and websites.
+Smartsupp is one of the most popular products in Europe with 50 000 active European webshops and websites!

 = Why choose Smartsupp? =
 * **The only product that combines live chat, chatbots and video recordings.** Automate repetitive questions, be personal where it's relevant and see where visitors get lost on your webshop.